safwanrahman/django-webpush/README.md

 License
 =======
 ----
-Copyright © 2016 by Safwan Rahman
+Copyright © 2018 Safwan Rahman

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.